YDAckerman/FiresideSat/README.md

 As I was recently reminded, fire perimeters are only part of the problem when one is off-grid.
 Smoke and air-quality tracking and predition would also be incredibly useful services.
-I am currently working incorporating already extant API's for this purpose.
+I am currently incorporating already extant API's for this purpose.
 However doing so will likely require a different architecture that what I have currently set up.